Before You Hire a Spellcaster

 What Ethical Spellwork Actually Involves

 Results, when they occur, are personal and subjective—never guaranteed.
-Any practitioner who suggests certainty should be approached with caution.
+A real practitioner will keep expectations honest, not inflated.

 Who Spellwork Is Not a Fit For